meodai/color-names/README.md

 ## About 📋

-The aim of this project is to create a list of color names as large as possible, while keeping a good name quality.
-We've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.
+This project aims to assemble the largest possible list of color names, while maintaining high standards for name quality.
+We have merged numerous [lists](#sources-), resolved duplicate names with different hex values, and adjusted colors where identical values had different names.

 ## Explore 🌍

-- [Color Picker & Name Search] Click the wheel to get name for a color, or just use the full text search.
+- [Color Picker & Name Search]: Click the wheel to discover a color name, or use the full text search.
-- [Color Picker]: Click the colored surface to change the color or type in a hex value below the name.
+- [Color Picker]: Click the colored area to change the color or enter a hex value below the name.
-- [Color Picker II]: Move your mouse and scroll to choose a color.
+- [Color Picker II]: Move your mouse and scroll to select a color.
-- [Name Search]: full text search on the color list.
+- [Name Search]: Perform a full text search on the color list.
-- [Color Distribution] 3D view of all color names in different color spaces.
+- [Color Distribution]: Explore a 3D visualization of all color names in various color models.
-- [Twitter Bot]: Posts random colors and lets you submit new ones.
+- [Twitter Bot]: Posts random colors and allows you to submit new ones.

 ## Color Name Submission 💌

 **[via form 🌈](https://docs.google.com/forms/d/e/1FAIpQLSfbS5D6owA4dQupJJ-6qhRzuxkjX9r2AliPMg-VR2V3NpGkQg/viewform)
 / or [twitter 🐦](https://twitter.com/color_parrot)**

-Make sure to read the [naming rules](CONTRIBUTING.md) before you contribute!
+Please review the [naming rules](CONTRIBUTING.md) before contributing!

 ### Contributing via Git 🫱🏽‍🫲🏻

-If you want to contribute via Git.
-Edit the `src/colornames.csv` file and make sure it builds correctly (`npm run ci && npm run build`).
+To contribute via Git, edit the `src/colornames.csv` file and ensure it builds correctly (`npm run ci && npm run build`).

 ## Color Count: __30291__ 🎉